-Think about movies like Pride and Prejudice, Sense and Sensibility or Emma and you have indeed seen English country dancing.
+If you have seen movies like Pride and Prejudice, Sense and Sensibility or Emma, you have indeed seen English country dancing.
 English Country Dance is not only dances from long ago.
 The dance is thriving, and new dances and tunes are appearing every day.
 This social dance has many different formations, including circles, squares, long lines facing across, and small sets for 2-5 couples.
 Each dance has its own unique tune.
 Music for English dance ranges from hauntingly beautiful tunes to driving reels and jigs.
 We enjoy live music at all of our events.

 Wear comfortable clothes.
-Dancers tend to dress informally.
 Most people dress casually, for ease of movement, and in anticipation of mild to vigorous exercise.
-Be sure to wear comfortable shoes.
+Be sure to bring clean, comfortable shoes.
 (Many dancers prefer smooth, leather-soled shoes that are worn for dancing only.)
 To protect our fine maplewood dance floor we require that outside shoes worn for dancing be thoroughly brushed off.
 Please refrain from wearing perfume or using heavily scented personal products.

 Want to see what English Dancing is like?
 Here are a few videos that show the variety of music, dance formations and figures.
 The first 3 videos feature dancers from our Portland English Dance.

 Where and When